-Can they search my person, passengers, and vehicle?
+Can the police search my person, passengers, and vehicle?

 A Pittsburgh police officer can conduct an over the clothing “pat down” of your person and passengers after you have stepped out of the vehicle.
 This is a safety procedure to ensure you have no weapons on your person while interacting with the police officer.

 However, they cannot search:

 Should you get out of the vehicle for Pennsylvania police officers?

 Yes, you should immediately comply and remove yourself from the vehicle.
 The officers will direct you to stand in a safe place while they ask further questions, or search your vehicle if they have probable cause or you have consented to a search.
 If you are arrested for not complying, or feel your rights have been violated we recommend contacting one of our attorneys immediately.